MariusVinaschi/Auto-Scan/README.md

 # Auto Scan

 AutoScan is a WebApp that use Flask API and MongoDB.
-This app launches an Nmap scan and depending of the open ports, will start Auxiliary Module.
+This app launches a Nmap scan and depending on the open ports, will start Auxiliary Module.
 The results will be shown on the WebApp.

 ## Interface :